SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/particle_swarm.rst

 Particle Swarm Optimization (PSO) maintains a population of particles that move through the search space using velocity vectors.
-Each particle's velocity is updated at every iteration as a weighted sum of three components: its current momentum (inertia), the direction toward its own personal best position (cognitive term), and the direction toward the global best position found by any particle (social term).
+Each particle's velocity is updated at every iteration as a weighted sum of four components: its current momentum (inertia), the direction toward its own personal best position (cognitive term), and the direction toward the global best position found by any particle (social term), plus a small temperature-like random vibration.
 The resulting trajectory balances individual memory with collective information sharing, producing coordinated movement across the search space.

 .. grid:: 2